sasm/sasm/README.md

 Syntactic Assembly is tested with RSpec, and features are documented and tested with Cucumber.

-To run all tests: `bundle exec rake`
+To run all tests: `bundle exec rake test`
 RSpec: `bundle exec rake spec`
 Cucumber: `bundle exec rake cukes`